 As a G1 licensed driver, vehicles and auto insurance are likely new to you, and though exciting, may leave you with some questions.
 Here are the top questions asked by G1 drivers about G1 licences and auto insurance:

 Can a G1 driver buy a car?

-There’s nothing restricting a G1 driver from buying a car—but you likely won’t be able to insure it for driving until you have your G2 licence.
+There’s nothing stopping a G1 licensed driver from buying a car, but you likely won’t be able to insure it under your name for driving until you have your G2 licence.
 A policy is always set up in the name of the registered owner.
 However, the primary driver of the vehicle must be someone who has a valid G2 or G licence.
 Make sure you contact your potential insurance broker or company before buying a car to avoid disappointment.

 Do you need car insurance when you have a G1 licence?

 All vehicles on the road must have car insurance.
-Instead of buying their own vehicle, most G1 drivers practice driving with someone else’s car — whether that be a parent, guardian or spouse, and are covered under their policy.
+Instead of buying their own vehicle, most G1 drivers practice driving on someone else’s car — whether a parent, guardian, or spouse, and are covered under their policy.

 Does my parent/guardian/spouse need to tell their insurance company when I get my G1 licence?

 Yes.
-If someone in your household owns an auto insurance policy — like a parent, guardian or spouse — they should notify their insurance company that you have obtained your G1 licence.
+If someone in your household has an auto insurance policy — like a parent, guardian or spouse — they should notify their insurance company that you have obtained your G1 licence.
 Generally, there is no charge for adding a G1 driver to any auto insurance policy.

-More importantly, the insurance company must be notified when a G1-licensed driver obtains their G2 licence; G2-licensed drivers can operate motor vehicles independently and therefore must be listed on the auto insurance policy.
-Even as an occasional driver, this can carry a significant added cost.
+More importantly, the insurance company must be notified when a G1 licensed driver obtains their G2 licence.
+A G2 licensed driver can operate motor vehicles independently, and therefore, must be listed on the auto insurance policy, even if it’s just as an occasional driver.

 Can a G1 driver get demerit points?